Democratic Party — Election Day voters

 Nancy Pelosi

-The San Francisco congresswoman who served as the first female Speaker of the House and the most powerful woman in American political history.
-Pelosi remains an influential figure and prolific fundraiser for House Democrats.
+The San Francisco congresswoman who served as the first female Speaker of the House.
+Pelosi remains an influential figure and prolific fundraiser, having passed the ACA, Dodd-Frank, and shepherded Biden's legislative agenda through a narrow majority.

 Alexandria Ocasio-Cortez